You are here

 January 15, 2016: Ruling Allows FDA Action on Menthol

 In 2009, the U.S. Food and Drug Administration (FDA) created a group of scientists called the Tobacco Products Scientific Advisory Committee (TPSAC) to guide agency decision-making.
 The 2009 Family Smoking Prevention and Tobacco Control Act directed TPSAC to take up the issue of menthol tobacco products as its first order of business.
 A TPSAC report on menthol was quickly challenged and thrown out by a district court judge sympathetic to the tobacco industry, preventing the FDA from moving forward.
-This changed on January 15, when a circuit court reversed the earlier district court decision based on an appeal from the FDA.
+A circuit court then reversed the earlier district court decision based on an appeal from the FDA.